BetulKarakaya/Monte_Carlo_Simulation_in_Python/README.md

    - 🥧 Pie Chart: Shows the probability distribution of each die face.
 - 🔢 Demonstrates the Law of Large Numbers, where probabilities should approach 1/6 as the number of trials increases.
 This simulation helps understand randomness and probability distribution in rolling a fair die! 🎲✨

+### 🎱 5.
+Monte Carlo Ball Selection Simulation
+**Goal:** Estimate the probability of drawing a specific colored ball from a bag containing multiple colors.

+#### **How It Works:**
+- The user defines the number of **balls for each color** in a bag.
+- A **random ball** is drawn from the bag for a large number of trials (e.g., 100,000).
+- Counts how many times the **target color** is drawn.
+- Computes the experimental probability and compares it with the theoretical probability.

+#### **Visualization:**
+📊 **Bar Chart:** Displays the frequency of each color drawn.
+🥧 **Pie Chart:** Illustrates the probability distribution of the selected ball colors.

+#### **Concepts Demonstrated:**
+🔹 **Law of Large Numbers:** As the number of trials increases, the observed probability should approach the theoretical probability.
+🔹 **Random Sampling:** Simulating real-world probability experiments through random selections.
+🔹 **Monte Carlo Simulation:** Using repeated random sampling to estimate the likelihood of an event.

+This experiment helps understand probability theory in random selection scenarios, like **lotteries, game mechanics, and real-world decision-making processes!** 🎯✨